 Here we are with a business that I wanted to introduce to you such a long time ago – Miss Apple’s Sweets.
 I still remember when I tried Karen Apple’s sweets for the first time, they were the famous brigadeiros – a Brazilian favourite that everyone should try someday.
 Simply delicious to say the least.

 Miss Apple’s Sweets ventures now in baking Vegan bite-size cupcakes.
-“Birmingham’s tiniest ones”, as Karen says.
-A successful business that is also a proof that vegan cakes are tasty and more popular than ever.
+“Birmingham’s tiniest ones”, Karen says.
+A successful business that is also proof that vegan cakes are tasty and more popular than ever.
 Let’s check it!

 Midlands Traveller: Tell me a little bit about your background in business.

 Karen Apple: I don’t really have a huge background in business.
 I graduated in Graphic Design in Brazil, but soon after starting to work as a Designer, I realised it wasn’t for me.

 My first contact with a baking business environment was when I worked at a cupcake bakery in Poland in 2011.